shilgam/tg-reposter/project_config.md

 ---

 ## Changelog
+- Set up GitHub Actions CI to run tests and Docker build.
+- Implemented a containerized smoke test with pytest to ensure basic application integrity.
 <!-- The agent prepends the latest summary here as a new list item after each VALIDATE phase -->